 4. Can Carry Very Heavy Loads

-Another great thing about 4WDs is that they have an excellent towing capacity – often as much as 3,500 kg.
-This comes in very handy when you plan to go on outdoor adventures, as you often want to bring lots of different gear with you, including camping tents, portable power stations, fishing gear, bikes, kayaks, and extra fuel.
+Another great thing about 4WDs is their excellent towing capacity – often up to 3,500 kg.
+This comes in very handy when you plan to go on outdoor adventures, as you often want to bring a lot of different gear, including camping tents, portable power stations, fishing gear, bikes, kayaks, and extra fuel.

 Most of them also have generous storage space, so you’ll be able to bring all the essentials and luxuries you want without worrying about overloading.
 In addition, this extra space, especially at the back, can double as an area to sit up or lie back, depending on how you configure the seats.